equelin/Unity-Powershell/docs/installation.md

 # Installation

+### Powershell Gallery (Recommended method)

 Unity-Powershell is available on the Powershell Gallery.
-It can be easily installed from there.
+It can be easily installed from there with some powershell commands.

-* Install the module
+* Install the module from the gallery
 ``` Powershell
 Install-Module Unity-Powershell -Scope CurrentUser
 ```